VillageSQL is a drop-in replacement for MySQL with extensions.

 Tuning max_connections

 max_connections sets the server-side ceiling.
-Each connection consumes memory — a baseline of roughly 200KB for thread stack and static buffers, plus additional memory allocated on demand during query execution (sort buffers, read buffers, tmp tables).
+Each connection consumes memory — a baseline of roughly 1MB, which is the default thread_stack, plus the session’s other static buffers, plus additional memory allocated on demand during query execution (sort buffers, read buffers, tmp tables).
 Under heavy query load the per-connection cost can reach several MB.
 Setting max_connections too high wastes memory; too low causes ERROR 1040 (08004): Too many connections.

 max_connections = (available RAM for connections) / (memory per connection).
 Monitor Max_used_connections to understand your actual peak, then set max_connections 20–30% above that.